 “Lennon’s sex life in the medium of lithography is a poignant comment on a modern society.
 In the last year Lennon has repeatedly attempted to identify himself as an artist beyond Pop music.
 It has brought ridicule on him and his efforts have been scorned.”

 “The history of lithography has seen a change of emphasis from content to technique and Lennon has taken advantage of this movement to expose a society by exposing his own private life to encourage a more introspective commitment to content by today’s artists who can be so timid.
 In a society where movement and social change play such an important part, the artist’s need to experiment is not new.
 Warhol and Rauschenberg have created a pattern.
 John Lennon is developing this tradition and although he may not be making many friends, he has committed himself to a particular cultural leadership which has always been the position of the artist.”

-The critics remained divided on both the subject of obscenity in art and the artistic merit of John Lennon’s lithographs.
+The critics and public remained divided on both the subject of obscenity in art and the artistic merit of John Lennon’s lithographs.

 In January 1970 the first ever exhibit of Bag One by John Lennon took place at the London Arts Gallery 22 New Bond Street.
 The opening was raided by the Scotland Yard Vice squad and the prints were confiscated.
 The gallery owner was charged with Obscenity and a trial was held the next month.

 Victoria Patience, assistant curator of the Museum of Liverpool, discusses how an exhibition of John Lennon’s drawings caused controversy in 1970

 With publication of the lithographs on the next five pages, John Lennon, master musician, promoter of peace, and one of the Now Generation’s most inspiring and kaleidoscopic figures, reveals still,

 EUGENE SCHUSTER has made an extremely good thing out of etchings.
 He’s a bright young American who had the brainwave of selling modern art as aggressively as detergent, and as